-These platforms may be simple to use but they’re also restrictive and when bloggers want more flexibility and control over their website they move over to self-hosted WordPress.
+These platforms may be simple to use but they’re also restrictive.
+It’s difficult to ad adverts and custom designs and when bloggers want more flexibility and control over their website they move over to self-hosted WordPress.

 If you aren’t sure what I’m talking about take a look at this: WordPress.org Vs WordPress.com